-TfL Go is a new travel app launched by us to help Londoners better plan easy, accessible journeys on public transport and to help customers avoid the busiest times under the social distancing measures.
-This new travel app is built around our iconic Tube map and is currently only available to iOS users.
+TfL Go is a travel app created by us to help Londoners better plan easy, accessible journeys on public transport and to help customers avoid the busiest times.

 Personal information we process

-If you use TfL Go and have given us permission, we will access your location data (latitude and longitude).
-The location data is provided by iOS Location Services, visit Apple's Location Services page for more information.
+If you use TfL Go and have given us permission, we will access your location data (e.g. latitude and longitude) to deliver some of the app features.
+The location data is provided by Apple's Location Services or Google's Location Services (depending on your device's operating system).
+For more information visit Apple's page on Location Services & Privacy and Google's page on how it uses location information.

-If you use the TfL Journey Planner in this app, we will collect the "from" and "to" location (latitude and longitude) in your searches.
+If you use the TfL Journey Planner in this app, we will collect the "from" and "to" location (latitude and longitude) in your searches, including your current location if planning a journey from there.
+We also collect any journey planning preferences you select (e.g. 'step-free' mode, choice of transport, fewest changes or least walking, time of arrival or departure).

-If you have given consent, we will use analytics (similar technology to cookies) to capture information about your use of the app (we call this "usage data"), including:
+If you have given consent, we will use analytics (a similar technology to cookies) to capture information about your use of the app (we call this "usage data"), including:

 - Device type, model and Operating system